International businesses have a distinct challenge that many other organizations don’t - foreign exchange.

 Forex Futures Contracts

-Forex futures contracts are almost exactly the same as forward contracts, with one notable exception.
+Forex futures contracts are almost exactly the same as forwarding contracts, with one notable exception.

 While forward contracts are negotiated only between the two parties, futures contracts are managed on an exchange.

 This means that futures are far more standardized and pass through a clearinghouse.

-Generally, futures contracts are safer than forward contracts, since the payment is guaranteed from and to each party.
+Generally, futures contracts are safer than forwarding contracts, since the payment is guaranteed from and to each party.

 Forward contracts are very safe as well (especially when they’re constructed with a dedicated financial services company), even though they are technically vulnerable to default.